kidiyoor/microgateway-demo/lab2/README.md

 Please zip the **apiproxy** folder found in this folder.

+Create a proxy from the edge ui https://enterprise.apigee.com/platform/{org-name}/apis
+- Edge Microgateway-aware proxy names must always begin with the prefix edgemicro_.
+For example: edgemicro_hello
-Create a proxy from the edge ui https://enterprise.apigee.com/platform/{org-name}/apis, make sure you select import from proxy bundle while creating the proxy.
+- make sure you select import from proxy bundle while creating the proxy.

 ### 3.2
 #### Create developer